 Picky Eaters: At each meal there is a hot meal served with multiple options within it, we only ask that campers eat something, be it pasta with no sauce, or just the veggies.
 No camper ever goes hungry.
 Even the pickiest eaters will try things at Camp that they refuse at home.
-Our camp leaders keep an eye out to ensure that all campers are well fed and hydrated.
+Our camp leaders keep an eye out to ensure that all campers are, fed and hydrated.

-Accommodations: As an inclusive facility we are able meet dietary requests, if they are submitted with registration, this is including but is not limited to, vegetarian, gluten free, celiac, lactose free or dairy free.
+Accommodations: As an inclusive facility we are able meet dietary requests, when submitted with registration, this including, but not limited to, vegetarian, gluten free, celiac, lactose free or dairy free.
 We do ask that you are specific when filling in your paperwork during registration and are clear with what they can and cannot consume.